-Type of Knowledge or Innovation Utilized in Firm Formation: Academic entrepreneurship is based on technological advances in laboratory research and not surprisingly, Table 2 documents that technical knowledge is at the core of all academic founded firms.
-Possession of process/operational knowledge is conspicuously absent in discussions of academic entrepreneurship, as university scientists lack knowledge of the focal industry context outside of the research domain.
-Unless the scientists are also immersed in the use of the technologies (e.g. physician-scientists (MD-PhDs) conducting research and treating patients (Winston Smith and Shah, 2013), firms founded by academics are also not likely to possess market knowledge.6 Further, the technologies represent product innovations, rather than process innovations.
+scientists are also immersed in the use of the technologies (e.g. physician-scientists (MD-PhDs) conducting research and treating patients (Winston Smith and Shah, 2013), firms founded by academics are also not likely to possess market knowledge.6 Further, the technologies represent product innovations, rather than process innovations.
 In particular, Shane (2004) notes that universities are more successful at creating novel product solutions, and less effective at creating efficient process technologies, given lack of expertise in product development and manufacturing.

 A key characteristic of the knowledge utilized by academic founded firms, as documented in Table 2, is that most university innovations are in the embryonic ("proof of concept" or initial prototype) stages of technology development, regardless of whether they are intended for application in early or mature stage industries (Clarysse, Wright, et al., 2011).
 A key reason for firm formation is to incubate the technology for development and commercialization (Feldman et al., 2002; Jensen and Thursby, 2001; Katila and Shane, 2005; Lowe and Ziedonis, 2006; Nerkar and Shane, 2003).
 Jensen and Thursby (2001) report that only 12 percent of innovation disclosures in university technology transfer offices are ready for commercialization, and require continued development and attention to applications of the technology.
-Most academic founded firms are based on technologies that existing firms chose not to pursue, even though these firms had invested in the research that led to these technologies (Nerkar and Shane, 2003), and thus require the creation of new ventures as vehicles for technology development (Lowe and Ziedonis, 2006).
+Most academic founded firms are based on technologies that existing firms chose not to pursue, even though these firms had invested in the research that led to these technologies (Nerkar and Shane, 2003), and thus required the creation of new ventures as vehicles for technology development (Lowe and Ziedonis, 2006).